WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.11

-This addon allow to bulk edit flags, labels or state.
+Bulk edit flags, labels or state for strings.

-It can be useful in automating labeling of new strings (use search query ``NOT has:label`` and add desired labels) or any other automated operations on Weblate metadata.
+Automating the labeling of new strings can be useful (start out with search query ``NOT has:label`` and add desired labels till all strings are properly labeled).
+You can also carry out any other automated operations for Weblate metadata.

 .. _addon-weblate.flags.same_edit: